 We got back to Kisumu and into a load of grief.
 “Gentlemen’s” Gentleman” KSK Odongo was dead… and darn!
 Rumours were flying all over Kisumu and people said it was suicide.

 He was found sitting on his drum stool behind his new electric drum set (recently bought with Uncle’s money) in Olindas’ rehearsal room.
-KSK had recently become a drum maniac and kept a ton of gear in a room at the back.
+KSK had recently become a drum maniac and kept a ton of gear in a room at the back of Olindas dungeons.
 He’d acquired quite a bit over the years as the focussed professional he was.
 He had at least four sets of drumkits, including a Lockfast Premier twin bass kit with a Zildjan cymbal set.
 He had been fooling around with electric connections and electrocuted himself when he wanted to join wires and bit off at live wire with his teeth.
 I wanted to believe it was an accident.
 KSK wasn’t that courageous or careless… the guy loved himself.
 I mean KSK wasn’t the kind of artist who would mess his own life.
 The guy walked with a mirror, comb and shoe brush in his pockets.
 The guy showered twice a day and complained a lot about Kisumu heat.
 The guy hated to sweat, detested the smell of sweaty bodies and kept away from the hot sun as much as he could.
 The guy always wore well pressed shirts and when sitting on a chair, he would remove his hanky and dust the seat first.
 When he ate fish, he never ate the head.
 He only wore jeans and t-shirts on weekends and his jeans were not like Mo’s which never saw water: they were always washed.
 When the blue of the jeans started fading, he gave them away.
 You should’ve seen his bed room.
 You should’ve seen the bed he slept in, he slept like a king.
 No I didn’t believe KSK was capable of messing himself by taking away the life he loved so.
 I wasn’t particularly sorry for him since committing suicide means taking one’s own life.
 And that is doing something stupid.
 The Sunday keepers say your soul goes straight to hell and you have no chance of Redemption.
 And death scares me… suicide scares me more.

 So you can imagine how mad I was to be told that he had left a note for me to educate his son.
 I didn’t even know he had a son.
 So conservative he was I didn’t even know his woman.
 I only knew he dated several high class working women, the refined liberated women of Kisumu.
 It didn’t jar me, it only angered me.
 When a close friend-turned-foe suddenly dies, how does it affect you?
 What are you supposed to do?
 I think my twenty-nine year old mind couldn’t really wonder about KSK’s last thoughts as his soul rushed out of his body.
 I’d seen a few ugly deaths… Oliver, Magak, Nicholas Opija, Joy, my bro Keya and Spark Onyango and I don’t think these deaths affected me that much.
 I think the way you respond to a guy’s death has to do with how they treated you during their lives.
 When a guy went through his life like he was of no use to society and he was better dead and no one will miss him, you feel nothing for him when he finally gives the ghost.
 I think so far the only person I had lost whose death really affected me was Joy.
 She was the only person I really “lost.”